-CU Staff Worker in our London region.
+CU Staff Worker in our South East region.

 Naomi grew up in a small village in Bedfordshire.
 Knowing almost no Christians her age, she struggled to see the relevance of her parents’ faith in her own life.
 She was convinced that God existed, the world was created, and sin was real, but she didn’t see how any of it should impact the way she lived.
 When she was 15, mid rant in a Philosophy lesson, a friend invited her to the school Christian Union.
 It was there that she met other young Christians and saw them living Christ-centred lives.